 3 – A person cannot do three of the following five things: (a) eat and drink (b) get up and lay down (c) be mobile (d) shower and (e) dress and undress

-The insurance guarantees that if you qualify as seudi, you’ll get a certain amount of money (ie NIS 5,000) every month for 3 years, 5 years or life (FYI like disability insurance, this usually kicks in after a few months).
-I personally do not understand why anyone would buy it for 3 or 5 years; if you’re disabled as outlined above, you need a caretaker for life.
+The insurance guarantees that if you qualify as seudi, you’ll get a certain amount of money (ie NIS 5,000) every month for 3 years, 5 years or life (important to note like disability insurance, there is often a 90 day waiting period).

 The other option is to buy this insurance privately.
 And here there are two options.
 You can choose to buy it at a rate that will change every year (start out cheaper and pay more as you age) or buy it at a fixed rate (that only rises with the CPI, not due to your age).
 The fixed rate also allows you to have a reserve amount set up, so if you stop paying in one day, you’ll still be covered (the amount depends on age of joining the policy and how long you paid in).
-The amount you save is called ערך סילוק (literally value at your disposal).
+The amount you save is called erech siluk (literally value at your disposal).
 For example, let’s say Bob began paying into Clal’s policy for NIS 5,000 at age 30, but stopped paying in when he fell on bad times at age 55.
 At age 67 Bob was in a terrible accident and become seudi.
-In this case Bob would still get NIS 3,310 a month – even though he hadn’t paid into the policy in 12 years.
-Only the policies with fixed rates have ערך סילוק (value at your disposal).
+In this case Bob would still get NIS 3,310 a month – even though he hadn’t paid into the policy in 12 years – (note I am making up the specific amount for this example, so you get the idea).
+Only the policies with fixed rates have an erech siluk (value at your disposal).

 If you have the kupat cholim policy, you can buy a private policy that complements it.
 For example, if kupat cholim will pay you for 5 years; you can buy a policy that pays you every month for life after 5 years.